 In any event, our history was imbued with a binary reality: a country founded on the idea of freedom still had within itself a racialized institution that contradicted the goals of liberty.
 With this background in place, we can now discuss the two streams or narratives of thought used to explain the American race problem.

 The Personalist Narrative

 The first stream is one I call the Personalist/Integrationist Approach (PIA).
 It is important to note in addressing this stream of thought that America benefited from the idea of individual freedom as an institutional value, which only took hold in the Christian West.
-As sociologist Orlando Patterson tell us, “While the idea of freedom was certainly engendered wherever slavery existed, it never came to term.
+As sociologist Orlando Patterson tells us, “While the idea of freedom was certainly engendered wherever slavery existed, it never came to term.
 People everywhere, except in the West, resisted its gestation and institutionalization.”

 In non-Western societies, and for a period also in the West, the slave dreamed of becoming socially “born again” by recapturing acceptable social dependency.
 That dependency was his only hope, because full citizenship after being released from slavery was seldom attained.
 Personal freedom as we understand it was denied not only to the slave but to all members of tribal societies; all relationships were dependent on the community.
 In effect, it is in the relationship between the slave and the “freeman” that we find the essence of the idea of freedom in the non-Western world — the freeman’s liberty consisting of full integration within the kin group rather than individual liberty.
 In the absence of the possibility of individual independence, there was a more practical goal for non-Westerners: that of fully belonging to the group for some and, for the slave, the reduction of marginality by regaining corporate status socially, legally and ritualistically.